-parallel on the GPU, with all the data residing in video memory.
+Contribution In this paper, we present a framework that allows vertex-level LOD updates to be performed in parallel on the GPU, with all the data residing in video memory.
 Our approach makes use of the programmable geometry shader introduced in recent GPUs, which is able to process a stream of elements in parallel.

 Parallel view-dependent LOD control is a daunting problem.
 We must perform "surgery" over an entire mesh as a parallel process, to both coarsen and refine it adaptively, while maintaining consistent connectivity, i.e. a watertight surface without holes, T-junctions, or duplicate faces.
 Moreover, the computational model for GPU streaming has major restrictions.
-Each stream element is processed in complete isolation from all others, and a streaming pass cannot both read from and write to the same memory buffer.
+Each stream element is processed in complete isolation from all others, and a streaming pass cannot both read and write the same memory buffer.
 In light of this, we were initially unsure that a practical solution would be realizable.

-Approach overview: Previous fine-grain LOD algorithms all use a traditional mesh data structure, in which each triangle face contains references to its 3 neighboring faces.
+Approach overview Previous fine-grain LOD algorithms all use a traditional mesh data structure, in which each triangle face contains references to its 3 neighboring faces.
 We soon discovered that such a structure poses an obstacle because updating the references in parallel is unwieldy.
 Face references cannot be read and written in the same pass, and become stale after a single modification.
 One of our insights is to design new data structures that obviate the need for face neighbor references.
 In turn, the absence of neighbor information requires new dependency conditions for vertex split and edge collapse operations within the progressive mesh structure (Section 3).

 Our runtime representation has two main parts (Section 4).
 A set of static structures encode a progressive mesh hierarchy for the detailed input mesh.
-In addition, a set of dynamic structures encode the active, selectively refined mesh.
+And, a set of dynamic structures encode the active, selectively refined mesh.
 A unique aspect is that the active mesh is fully specified by a stream of vertices.
-This stream contains all vertices "above" the active frontier in the vertex hierarchy, and simultaneously identifies both (1)

-the active vertices, which are on the frontier, and (2) the active faces, which are created by vertices split above the frontier
+This stream contains all vertices "above" the active frontier in the vertex hierarchy, and simultaneously identifies both (1) the active vertices, which are on the frontier, and (2) the active faces, which are created by vertices split above the frontier.